-One of the exciting aspects to editing Horsemanship Journal is getting to meet new people, and in this issue, we got to chat with Manjeev Chaudhary who has been on an extraordinary horsemanship journey taking him around the world, and now running the only natural horsemanship centre in India to provide all the people like him in India and Asia a place to carry out their dreams with horses.
+One of the exciting aspects to editing Journal is getting to meet new people, and in this issue, we got to chat with Manjeev Chaudhary who has been on an extraordinary journey taking him around the world, and now running the only centre in India to provide the in India and Asia a place to carry out their dreams with horses.

-We're delighted to have Gillian Higgins from Horse’s Inside Out help our understanding of the horse’s digestive system to enable you to feed more effectively, reduce the risk of intestinal problems and allow him to perform more efficiently.
+We're delighted to have Gillian Higgins from 's Inside Out help our understanding of the 's digestive system to enable you to feed more effectively, reduce the risk of intestinal problems and allow him to perform more efficiently.

 Building the Bubble #4 Just Honour Them

 Anna Blake continues to explore 'Building the Bubble'.
-In this instalment, Anna talks about how we earn the right to share our horse’s bubble.
+In this instalment, Anna talks about how we earn the right to share our 's bubble.

-Top tips to building confidence for you and your horse!
+Top tips to building confidence for you and your!

-Building confidence in horses is vital for the overall development of the horse.
-A confident horse is usually comfortable in their surroundings.
-Much like people, the horse could have an overall more confident personality or less confident personality, but through education, confidence could be gained or lost entirely or in certain situations
+Building confidence in horses is vital for the overall development of the .
+A confident is usually comfortable in its surroundings.
+Much like people, the could have an overall more confident personality or less confident personality, but through education, confidence could be gained or lost entirely or in certain situations.

 Food for thought

 We all want to get it right or even 'perfect' in life, in our careers and most importantly with our horses.
 Explains Helen O'Hanlon .
-From a young age, we are socially conditioned to strive to get it right and we swell up with pride when we are told that we have done something ‘perfectly’.
-I am guilty of saying this myself in my teaching and mentoring roles, but realistically, being perfect is an exhausting and self-destructive endeavour because there is no such thing as perfect, it is an impossible standard.
+From a young age, we are socially conditioned to strive to get it right.
+But realistically, being perfect is an exhausting and self-destructive endeavour because there is no such as perfect, it is an impossible standard.